junkospa/Pokemon/README.md

 * commons-logging-1.2.jar

-### Executing program
+### Executing Test class
 Includes test main class (TestMain.java)
-Using this class, individual method can be tested (have to edit the code to make the method public)
+Using this class, individual methods can be tested (have to edit the code to make the method public)
 * String getDescription(String pokename)
 * String getTranslation(String description)